kyle782/Eventile/README.md

 > grails run-app

-- Grails will then resolve all dependencie and start the application server.
-Navigate to [http://localhost:8080](http://localhost:8080) in your favourite web browser to enjoy.
+-- Grails will then resolve all dependencie using Gradle, and then start the application server.

+- Navigate to [http://localhost:8080](http://localhost:8080) in your favourite web browser to enjoy.

 ## Branding